ThuraAung1601/learn_java/design_pattern/structural_pattern.md

 | Decorator | Add features dynamically          | Coffee with toppings, GUI | Extensible, flexible | Many small classes        | OCP           |
 | Composite | Treat groups and objects the same | File system, GUI trees    | Uniform treatment    | Over-generalization       | SRP, OCP      |
 | Facade    | Simplified interface              | TV remote, JDBC helper    | Hides complexity     | Risk of god object        | SRP           |

----

-Would you like me to also prepare **a combined PlantUML diagram** showing all four structural patterns together in one view for quick study?